worldpeaceorelse/Digital-Pet-Device-for-CDDA/README.md

 <img width="761" height="636" alt="dataslocation" src="https://github.com/user-attachments/assets/30260725-2e46-486c-b20f-7bd28653ff44" />

+This is the where Data is located at the Refugee Center.
+The dining area specifically.
+Moved from the loading dock area where he kept getting slaughtered.

 - **Brutus, Vex, Jinx, Grimes** — Zombivice maniacs that you can battle.
 - **Random encounters** — Roadstop NPCs offering random battles.